-XIV.Draft resolutions
+XIV.
+Draft resolutions

-Rule 79 General provisions
+Rule 78 General provisions

-- Draft resolutions, including amendments to previously submitted draft resolutions, shall be transmitted in writing to the Director-General, who shall circulate copies to delegations. - As a general rule, no draft resolution shall be discussed or put to the vote unless copies of it have been circulated in the working languages to all delegations at least twenty-four hours before the opening of the meeting. - Notwithstanding the provisions of the foregoing paragraphs, the President may permit the discussion and consideration, without previous circulation of copies, of motions and amendments concerning draft resolutions that have already been circulated. - 4.
-When, in the judgement of the Chairperson of the Executive Board, any resolution or amendment under consideration in any committee, commission or other subsidiary organ of the Conference is of particular importance either because of the new undertaking that it proposes or because of its budgetary implications, he may, after consultation with the General Committee of the Conference, request that the Board be given an opportunity to communicate its views to the appropriate organ.
+- 1. Draft resolutions, including amendments to previously submitted draft resolutions, shall be transmitted in writing to the Director-General, who shall circulate copies to delegations. - 2.
+As a general rule, no draft resolution shall be discussed or put to the vote unless copies of it have been circulated in the working languages to all delegations at least twenty-four hours before the opening of the meeting. - 3.
+Notwithstanding the provisions of the foregoing paragraphs, the President may permit the discussion and consideration, without previous circulation of copies, of motions and amendments concerning draft resolutions that have already been circulated. - 4.
+When, in the judgement of the Chairperson of the Executive Board, any resolution or amendment under consideration in any committee, commission or other subsidiary organ of the Conference is of particular importance either because of the new undertaking that it proposes or because of its budgetary implications, he may, after consultation with the Bureau of the Conference, request that the Board be given an opportunity to communicate its views to the appropriate organ.
 On such request being made, the discussion of the matter shall be postponed for such time, not exceeding forty-eight hours, as the Board may require for this purpose.

-Rule 80 Admissibility criteria for draft resolutions relating to the Draft Programme and Budget
+Rule 79 Admissibility criteria for draft resolutions relating to the Draft Programme and Budget

-- Draft resolutions proposing the adoption by the General Conference of amendments to the Draft Programme and Budget may only relate to those parts of the Draft Programme and Budget which are concerned with the policies and the main lines of work of the Organization and which require decisions of the General Conference, including the Appropriation Resolution and the other proposed resolutions in the Draft Programme and Budget.
+- Draft resolutions proposing the adoption by the General Conference of amendments to the Draft Programme and Budget may only relate to those parts of the Draft Programme and Budget which are concerned with the policies and the main lines of work of the Organization and which require decisions of the General Conference, namely the proposed resolutions in the Draft Programme and Budget.
 Specific criteria may be elaborated by the Executive Board, subject to approval by the General Conference. - 2.
-Draft resolutions covered by paragraph 1 of this rule shall be submitted in writing and shall reach the Director-General at least forty-five days before the opening of the session of the General Conference; the Director-General shall communicate them, with such notes as he may deem appropriate, to Member States and Associate Members at least twenty days before the opening of the session.

-Draft resolutions which do not satisfy the requirements laid down in paragraphs 1 and 2 of this rule, and those proposing activities which are purely national in scope or could be financed under the Participation Programme, shall not be admissible.
+Draft resolutions covered by paragraph 1 of this rule shall be submitted in writing and shall reach the Director-General at least six weeks before the opening of the session of the General Conference; the Director-General shall communicate them, with such notes as he may deem appropriate, to Member States and Associate Members at least twenty days before the opening of the session. - 3.
+Draft resolutions with financial implications for the Organization's regular budget should clearly identify the Part and, where appropriate, the main line of action (MLA) of the Draft Programme and Budget from which the resources should come.
+The budget implications, regardless of the proposed source of funding, shall be higher than the ceiling set for requests for assistance under the Participation Programme for projects or activities with a regional impact. - 4.
+Draft resolutions which do not satisfy the requirements laid down in paragraphs 1, 2 and 3 of this rule, and those proposing activities which are purely national in scope or could be financed under the Participation Programme, shall not be admissible.

-Examination of admissibility of draft resolutions relating to the Draft Programme and Budget
+Rule 80 Examination of admissibility of draft resolutions relating to the Draft Programme and Budget

-The Director-General shall examine draft resolutions relating to the Draft Programme and Budget to determine admissibility, and the draft resolutions he considers inadmissible shall not be translated or distributed.
-The sponsors of these draft resolutions may submit an appeal to the General Conference through its Legal Committee.
+The Director-General shall examine draft resolutions relating to the Draft Programme and Budget to determine admissibility.
+The draft resolutions he considers inadmissible shall not be translated or distributed.
+The sponsors of these draft resolutions may submit an appeal to the Legal Committee of the General Conference at least five days before the opening of the session of the General Conference.
 To consider these appeals the Legal Committee may be convened as soon as necessary.